 One moment, you could be sitting around with your loved ones enjoying each other's company.
 The next moment, you're scrambling to get a tarp up on your roof because there's a last-minute thunderstorm about to hit your neighborhood.
 Everything from critters to rain and wind would find its way inside.
 Even small holes and repairs left to fester can quickly become bigger problems in the summer and winter, when Lowcountry pests and storms tear away at minor issues, making them major.

-Whether you're looking for roof repair in Folly Beach to prepare for the inevitable or a complete roof replacement for long-term protection, Empire Roofing & Remodeling is your go-to choice for quality roofing services.
+Whether you're looking for roof repair in Folly Beach, SC to prepare for the inevitable or a complete roof replacement for long-term protection, Empire Roofing & Remodeling is your go-to choice for quality roofing services.
 Why take a risk with the part of your home that gives you the most protection year-round?

 4 Reasons to Keep